cudoventures/cudos-docs/docs/node/run-node/run-seed-node.md

 :::

-## 02 Run a seed node using cosmovisor
+## 02 Run a Seed node using cosmovisor

 It is recommended to use cosmovisor to run your node.